 - LLP is a separate legal entity, liable to the full extent of its assets but liability of the partners is limited to their agreed contribution in the LLP; - LLP has perpetual existence and can continue its existence irrespective of changes in partners.
 It is capable of entering into contracts and holding property in its own name; - No partner shall be held personally liable for any act of the LLP or any of the other partners for the sole reason of being a partner of the LLP.
-Hence no partner is liable on account of the independent or un-authorized actions of other partners, thus individual partners are shielded from joint liability created by another partner's wrongful business decisions or misconduct: - No MAT applicable.
-However AMT u/s 115JC is applicable in cases where income based deductions are claimed; - No requirement for preparation of consolidation financial statements; - Very less ROC statutory compliances as compared to a company; - No restrictions on borrowings or granting loans as applicable to a company; - Maximum Capital Contribution fee is Rs.5000/- compared to high fees payable for increase of authorized capital in case of companies;
+Hence no partner is liable on account of the independent or un-authorized actions of other partners, thus individual partners are shielded from joint liability created by another partner's wrongful business decisions or misconduct; - No MAT applicable.
+However AMT u/s 115JC is applicable in cases where income based deductions are claimed; - No requirement for preparation of consolidation financial statements in case LLP is the holding entity;